 - a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the councillor of the District and County Council representing its electoral ward. - b Unless the council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the District or County Council councillor representing its electoral ward.

 24. Restrictions on councillor activities

-- a.
-Unless authorised by a resolution, no councillor shall: - i. inspect any land and/or premises which the council has a right or duty to inspect; or ii. issue orders, instructions or direction
+- i. inspect any land and/or premises which the council has a right or duty to inspect; or - ii. issue orders, instructions or direction

 25. Standing orders generally